 NDI output is disabled by default, but when enabled will generate a low-res NDI stream which mimics the display in the host application, with user-defined ident text.

-7) USB (HID) Relay boards are also supported, in order to connect to external devices (eg lighting units, external sounders, etc).
+7) USB (HID) Relay boards are also supported (only in the x86 version *), in order to connect to external devices (eg lighting units, external sounders, etc).
 For single channel boards, the relay action primarily mimics the “No Audio” alerts/beeps.
 Ticking the “Show peaks” box will cause the relay to also switch on for “High Audio” (to show peaks) as well as flash on/off for a “No Audio” condition.

 |Visual Display||Relay Ch A (default)||Ch A (+ Show peaks)||Relay Ch B|